PRICES per person: - GROUP OF 6 OR MORE GUESTS: 2789 € - Group of 2/5 guests: 3193 € - Single room supplement: 537 €

 The deposit is intended as 30% of the total.
 For more information, you can view our information.

 GHANA, TOGO & BENIN The celebration of the Millet Festival (Millet Festival) done by the Krobo of Ghana is characterized by a profusion of colors and beads, is celebrated every year on the occasion of the end of the harvests.
-The itinerary will continue leading us to the most remote places, to discover a tribal world which is still ruled by the spirits of the ancestors… DEPARTURES: 21 October 2021; 20 October 2022
+The itinerary will continue leading us to the most remote places, to discover a tribal world which is still ruled by the spirits of the ancestors… DEPARTURE: 20 October 2022

 The celebration of the Millet Festival, among the Krobo people, is an incredible feast, rich in colours and jewels, taking place every year during the harvest season.
 Apart from this specific festival, our fantastic cultural odyssey will bring us to the most remote regions of Ghana, Togo and Benin to discover lost tribal worlds ruled by traditional chiefs and ancient spirits.
 Along the coast, in the heart of voodoo original regions we encounter practitioners, watch trance-dances and learn about the great influence voodoo spirits still have on people.